kubeflow/blog/_posts/2025-07-25-model-registry-integration.md

 kubectl get pods -n kubeflow -l app=model-registry-ui
 ```

-**-Option B:*** Multi-User Kubeflow Deployment (More comprehensive, but complex): This option deploys a full multi-user Kubeflow environment, which includes Istio, Dex, and other components necessary for authentication and traffic management.
+- **Option B:*** Multi-User Kubeflow Deployment (More comprehensive, but complex): This option deploys a full multi-user Kubeflow environment, which includes Istio, Dex, and other components necessary for authentication and traffic management.
 This path is significantly more time-consuming and complex to set up, but it enables the Model Registry UI to integrate with the Central Dashboard in a production-like, authenticated manner.

 ***Note:*** This is a major deployment effort that goes beyond the scope of a simple Model Registry integration.
 It involves deploying many components from the root of the `kubeflow/manifests` repository.
 The exact steps are detailed in the [Kubeflow manifests README](https://github.com/kubeflow/manifests) under the "Deploy Kubeflow in Multi-User Mode" section.